-- To accept and tolerate risks arising from the ESM mandate.1 The ESM: - monitors the repayment capacity of the ESM beneficiaries under financial stability support with an 'early warning system'; - applies strict conditionality to its lending, and manages Direct Recapitalisation Instrument (DRI) risks by undertaking DRI operations transparently and in accordance with the DRI Guideline; and - o does not aim to generate profit on financial support granted to beneficiary Member States. - To have zero tolerance for default on its own debt and to maintain the highest creditworthiness.
+- To accept and tolerate risks arising from the ESM mandate.1 The ESM: - monitors the repayment capacity of the ESM beneficiaries under financial stability support with an 'early warning system'; - applies strict conditionality to its lending, and manages Direct Recapitalisation Instrument (DRI) risks by undertaking DRI operations transparently and in accordance with the DRI Guideline; - enjoys preferred creditor status in a similar fashion to the IMF and second to the IMF, as set out in Recital 13 of the Treaty;2 and - o does not aim to generate profit on financial support granted to beneficiary Member States. - To have zero tolerance for default on its own debt and to maintain the highest creditworthiness.
 The ESM: - Manages risks prudently: - Investment and funding strategies are executed in accordance with the Investment Guidelines and Borrowing Guidelines, respectively; - Derivatives are only used for risk management purposes; - The ESM does not provide incentives for speculative exposures of its investment portfolio; - Operational risks and other non-financial risks are managed through adequate controls and appropriate monitoring and mitigation; - Risks are managed in accordance with the HLRP, Risk Appetite and internal risk policies and procedures. - Aims to maintain continuous access to market funding.
-The ESM undertakes a diversified funding strategy and maintains a liquidity buffer to pre-fund liquidity needs including roll-over of ESM's debt. - Aims to preserve paid-in capital: - Paid-in capital is not used for financial stability support; - Capital preservation objectives are established in the Investment Guidelines. - Aims to ensure ESM's creditworthiness: - ESM can call additional authorised unpaid capital to absorb losses2 - ESM accrues a reserves fund through retained earnings from ESM's activities subject to the Treaty and the Dividend Policy. - Maintains liquidity of investments so ESM is able to honour obligations even under stressed conditions.
-Capital is invested in liquid assets in accordance with the Investment Guidelines.
+The ESM undertakes a diversified funding strategy and maintains a liquidity buffer to pre-fund liquidity needs including roll-over of ESM's debt. - Aims to preserve paid-in capital: - Paid-in capital is not used for financial stability support; - Capital preservation objectives are established in the Investment Guidelines.